 Technology

 A.L.Ex, which stands for Artificial Language Experiment (and is also an obscure reference to the clever parrot), is a computer system that can do speech recognition, improvised dialogue and voice synthesis.
 It is powered by neural network software.
 The first version was trained on OpenSubtitles (movie dialogue from a hundred thousand movies).
-We now use OpenAI‘s GPT-2, trained on 40GB of web pages, Google’s Universal Sentence Encoder and DeepMind’s BigGAN.
+We then switched to GPT-2, then GPT-3, then all possible flavours of Large Language Models, including Google’s Universal Sentence Encoder or open-source LLMs Llama and Gemma.
+We have been using various image generators, starting from DeepMind’s BigGAN to Stable Diffusion.
 Our theatre software is programmed by Piotr and Kory using open-source components.
 Despite being state-of-the-art, A.L.Ex is still a weak form of artificial intelligence.

 At its core, A.L.Ex is a language model that captures the complex statistics of words.
 It is trained to produce the most obvious words that follow any context.
 It illustrates the fundamental principle of improv: always do the most obvious thing.

 A.L.Ex runs on a laptop computer.
-In the case of HumanMachine’s show, A.L.Ex’s stage presence consists in a portable microphone, amplified sound and video projection, and in a robot produced by EZ-Robot, for which we developed custom control software.
-In the case of stage Improbotics shows, A.L.Ex controls human improvisers by sending them speech synthesized lines of dialogue via headsets and FM radios.
+A.L.Ex’s stage presence consists in microphone system for speech recognition, amplified sound and video projection using Touch Designer, and in two robots, produced by EZ-Robot and Aldebaran Nao, for which we developed custom control software.
+In the case of stage Improbotics shows, A.L.Ex controls human improvisers by sending them speech synthesized lines of dialogue via headsets, FM radios and augmented reality glasses.